 John, Elaine, Tony, Will and I were on flights out at 4.00pm so there was ample time to pack, last minute shop, or sightsee before jumping back into the Ford for the last time as we returned it to the rental depot, minus 10 fold up chairs.
 Two went on the Hell Tour and the rest to Stubb for me to pick up at Eldora in five weeks time.
 The esky, along with the remaining alcohol supplies, was bequeathed to Russell who will bring it back when he re-joins us in Indianapolis for the Month of Money tour.

 A totally incident free return journey through Minneapolis and Los Angeles saw us arrive in Sydney at 6.50am on Wednesday morning after a sensational tour.
 19 races in 20 available days (amazingly for May / June only one was a rainout) was an incredible effort by the tour members who soaked up every available piece of atmosphere they could, despite the hectic schedule.

-14 people have now made 13 new lifelong friends each and I hope that re-reading this Blog in a few months time will engender many great memories of their time on the 2016 Indy 500 tour.
+14 people have now made 13 new lifelong friends each and I hope that re-reading this Blog in the years to come will engender many great memories of their time on the 2016 Indy 500 tour.